COSSAS/SOARCA/docs/content/en/docs/about/_index.md

 ## About COSSAS

 SOARCA finds its home within the Community for Open Source Security Automation Software (COSSAS).
 [COSSAS](https://cossas-project.org/') offers a continuously expanding base of novel software components for cyber security automation that SOC, CERT and CTI professionals can deploy and trial in their own operational environments.
-COSSAS is part of the TNO.
+COSSAS is an initiative of the TNO.

 ## About TNO